 Until recently, it was common knowledge among punters that horses carrying over 11 stone rarely won.
 This allowed them to rule out a good chunk of the field.
 However, this trend has shown signs of being reversed in recent renewals.
 Not least in 2015 when Many Clouds carried the monster weight of 11st 9lb to victory.

 The next thing to bear in mind if you intend to have a bet before the day of the big race is that, of the horses entered (see the Grand National entries), only forty can run and so any horse below, say, number fifty in that list ahead of the final declaration stage has very little chance of making the cut and taking part.

 Finally, there is one completely unscientific factor to take into account in Grand National betting.
 Almost without fail there is a fairy tale behind every Grand National winner.
 When analysing the form of this year’s runners it is always worth considering a fitting story behind a win for a particular horse.
 The Grand National history section of this site relives the greatest National stories of all time.
 A further chapter could be written this year if, for example, One for Arthur can become the first back to back winner since Red Rum, or Richard Johnson can end his streak as the most unlucky jockey in National history.

 Whatever method you use, you certainly won’t be alone in staking your hard earned cash in Grand National betting.
 Nearly half the UK adult population have a flutter on Grand National betting.
-A total £300 million, averaging £8 per bet on National day is the only day of the year when women close the gap on men in the betting stakes.
+A total £300 million, averaging £8 per bet on National day is the only day of the year when women close the gender gap in the betting stakes.
 One in every three Grand National betting wagers is placed by a woman.